foofeh/hugo-theme-massively/exampleSite/content/post/pinterest-hashtag-research.md

 <Center><H2> 3.
 Repeat the Process With Other Keywords </Center></H2>
 <img src="https://raw.githubusercontent.com/foofeh/hugo-theme-massively/master/exampleSite/static/uploads/image1%20(2)(1).jpeg" width="60%" height="60%" align="left" style="margin:0px 20px">

-Users may be looking up a variety of keywords that relate to the contentI was featuring: How to decorate a cake.
+When someone wants to search for cake decorating content, there are a lot of relevant hashtags they could type in.

-After using several hashtags centered around cake decorating, I started to research another popular baking topic: frosting.
+After using several hashtags included "cake decorating", I started to research another popular baking topic: frosting.

 Buttercream is a very popular type of frosting that is used to decorate cakes.
 Knowing this, I started to type out buttercream to see what would pop up.
 <p>